 What types of organisations are eligible to host interns through this program?

 The McCusker Centre’s Internship Program is available to not-for-profit and government organisations.
 The program focuses on Western Australian organisations, however interstate and international internships are possible (please contact the Internships Coordinator to discuss options).
+Organisations should be registered with an ABN and hold public liability insurance.

 What are the minimum requirements for an organisation to host an intern?